ejp-rd-vp/resource-metadata-schema/README.md

 The core model is designed to represent data about a rare disease patient and biosample registries.
 The model is based on and builds on existing standards, such as the [European Rare Disease Registry Infrastructure](https://eu-rd-platform.jrc.ec.europa.eu) and the [Common Data Elements](http://www.erare.eu/sites/default/files/SetCommonData-EU%20RD%20Platform_CDS%20_final.pdf) from the rare disease community and other more generalised standards for data sharing such as the W3C [DCAT vocabulary](https://www.w3.org/TR/vocab-dcat/).
 We are also working to align with similar schema standarisation efforts such as [RD connect semantic model](https://github.com/LUMC-BioSemantics/Rare-Disease-Semantic-Model), [schema.org](https://schema.org), [bioschemas](https://bioschemas.org), [MIABIS](https://github.com/MIABIS/miabis/wiki) and [GA4GH](https://www.ga4gh.org) (see also [schema blocks](https://schemablocks.org) and [phenopackets](http://phenopackets.org).
 A proposed semantic model for the Common Data Elements can be found [here](https://github.com/ejp-rd-vp/CDE-semantic-model).

-> Status: This is version 1.0.0 of metadata model.
+> Status: This is version 1.0 of EJP RD metadata model.

 ## Metadata modules overview